 Cassie joined CODA in 2017 as Director of Community Relations.
-She previously worked for CareOregon as a Behavioral Health Innovation Specialist focusing on integrating behavioral health into primary care and for FamilyCare as Manager of Behavioral Health following Oregon’s Medicaid expansion.
-Before serving in healthcare management, Cassie’s work focused on community health, housing and child welfare.
+She previously worked for CareOregon as a Behavioral Health Innovation Specialist, focusing on integrating behavioral health into primary care and for FamilyCare Health as Manager of Behavioral Health following Oregon’s Medicaid expansion.
+Before serving in healthcare management, Cassie focused on community health, housing, and child welfare.
 She received her Master’s degree in Clinical Psychology from University of Memphis and her undergraduate degree from University of Georgia.

 Tanika Barsegian, MBA, SPHR